1,000+ Opportunities

 Join our mailing list to get monthly updates about Meyer and open opportunities for funding. © Meyer Memorial Trust

-Based on current listing details, eligibility includes: 501(c)(3) public charities, state and local governments, tribal agencies, and public schools in Oregon.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) public charities, state and local governments, tribal agencies, and public schools in Oregon.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 23, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Project Support Grant (2026) are due July 23, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.